"Cold brew? But isn't the water meant to be hot first to make tea?!"

-So what is cold brew tea?
+What is cold brew tea?

-Cold brewing is such a fabulous way of making tea!
-It tastes a lot smoother because the flavour is slowly extracted over several hours.
-For some people when it comes to cold brewing, they say it brings out flavours that they had never noticed before compared to when they brewed it with just hot water!
+Cold brew tea tastes a lot smoother because the flavour is slowly extracted over several hours.
+Some of our customers have told us that cold brewing brings out flavours that they had never noticed before when they brewed it with just hot water!